lostPixels/plot-runner-agent/API_DOCUMENTATION.md

 ### Plotting Control

-#### POST /plot/{layer_id}
+#### POST /plot/{layer_name}

-Start plotting a specific layer.
+Start plotting a specific layer by name.
+Use "all" to plot all layers.
 The project must be in "ready" status.
 Configuration parameters can be passed in the request body to override defaults for this specific plot.

 **Request Body (optional):**